microsoft/cobalt/devops/providers/azure-devops/templates/function_app_maven/README.md

         | [ACR Push](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-cli?view=azure-devops)| `acr-push.yml` | Pushes a tar file as an image with an environment tag to an Azure Container Registry. |
         | [Deploy Container Image](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-cli?view=azure-devops) | `function-deploy.yml` | Deploys ACR image to an Azure Function app |

+    > The pull request and branching strategy in the diagram above is possible by configuring the PR and Trigger blocks highlighted in the [maven function app usage example](./examples/maven_function_app_usage_example.yml).

 - ### Variable group naming conventions

     Variable groups are named in a way that allows the pipeline to infer rather or not the group belongs to a specific environment within the release stage.
 Variable group naming conventions should be respected.
 They are hardcoded in the following `yaml` files and are required.
 More details about the values of these variable groups are described in the [app usage](./examples/function_app_usage.md) example.